We Broke Down the Top 5 Grocery Delivery Services So You Don’t Have to

 Pricing: Shipt prices are slightly higher than if you had taken the trip yourself.
 “Our members can expect to pay about $5 more using Shipt than they would on a $35 order purchased in the store themselves,” the company’s website explains.

 Membership: Shipt charges you $99 annually or $14 per month for unlimited free delivery.

-Delivery cost: Members must spend at least $35 to get free delivery.
+Delivery cost: Members must make a minimum order of $35 to get free delivery.
 If your order is less than that, you have to pay a $7 delivery fee.
 You could also be charged $7 for alcohol purchases.
 Tips are permitted.

 Coupon policy: Shipt offers in-app specials on items, but it doesn’t allow you to use manufacturer’s or store coupons.

-Pricing: Delivery and pickup prices are the same as if you had shopped in the store yourself, but there is a $30 minimum for the services.
+Pricing: Delivery and pickup prices are the same as if you had shopped in the grocery store yourself, but there is a $30 minimum order for the services.

 Membership: None required.